lmatosevic/chatgpt-slackbot/README.md

 docker run --env-file .env lukamatosevic/chatgpt-slackbot
 ```

-Or, you can build the image yourself with the following docker command:
+Or, you can build the image yourself with docker command:

 ```sh
 docker image build --rm -t chatgpt-slackbot .
 ```

-Then you can start the chatbot service with any of the commands:
+Then you can start the chatbot service with any of the following commands:

 ```sh
 # provide .env file with configured tokens and api key